-Their former coworker, O'Rourke, took the far more common approach and settled with the SEC.
+Unlike Jackson and Ruehlen, O'Rourke settled with the SEC.
 The SEC complaint against O'Rourke alleged that he directly violated the FCPA's internal controls and false records provisions and aided and abetted Noble's violations of the FCPA's anti-bribery, books and records, and internal controls provisions.
 Specifically, the SEC alleged that O'Rourke permitted and/or failed to prevent "special handling charges" from being improperly entered into Noble Nigeria's books and records as legitimate operating expenses.
 The SEC also emphasized that O'Rourke's positions within Noble Nigeria (Director of Internal Audit, Controller, and Vice President of Internal Audit) indicate that he personally reviewed and approved requests from Noble Nigeria to pay "special handling charges" for false paperwork TIPs.
 Without admitting or denying the SEC's allegations, O'Rourke consented to the entry of a court order requiring him to pay a \$35,000 penalty and permanently enjoying him from future violations of the FCPA.